 Whichever way you decide to grease your pan, do it before you prepare your batter, because some batters need to go into the oven as quickly as possible for their leavening agents to work optimally.

 If you love this recipe, please give it 5 stars!
-Thank you!
+Thanks so much!

 Fruit Cocktail Cake